 - Sniff Dog Hotel (http://www.sniffdoghotel.com/)

-Another service that I provide is a 'basic dog massage class for owners'.
+Another service that we provide is a 'basic dog massage class for owners'.
 This class is an introduction to animal massage and covers a handful of useful techniques that you can use on your dog.
-I provide everything for the class, you just need to remember to bring your four-legged friend with you!
+We provide everything for the class, you just need to remember to bring your four-legged friend with you!
 Please contact me for more information on location and dates.

 - Koin 6 News Clip